-There were seven reviews on the NHS Choices website.
-Six reviews were positive.
-There were also four reviews on-line which had been received in the year up to this inspection.
-Two had provided positive feedback.
+There were seven reviews on the NHS Choices website, three which had been completed in the last year.
+All seven reviews had provided positive feedback.
+There were also three reviews on-line which had been received in the year up to this inspection.
+All the reviews had provided positive feedback.